 Select “More” under Pressure to ensure a clean cut.

-Setting Up Your Mat
+Set Up Your Cricut Cutting Mat

 Load your mat into your Cricut machine through the guides on the left and right.
-Press the “arrow” button to load.
-Then when it prompts you, press the “Play” or “Cricut” button.

-Weeding the Design
+Weed the Design

 Cut a box around the design with a craft knife gently if you have one (optional).
-Peel around the box and remove the extra Iron-on vinyl/HTV.
-Save it for another cut.

 Using your weeding tool, remove the excess vinyl around the shamrock and the words.
 I’ve always found when the middle of the letter is small, pulling it up a bit and using the tweezers to pick it up works best for me.

-Removing the Design
+Remove the Design

-Finishing Your Project
+Finishing Your Cricut Tea Towel

 Frequently Asked Questions